 - 2 cloves garlic, minced

-Bring a large pot of water to a boil and add the pasta and squash.
-Just before the pasta is completely cooked, add the kale to the water.
+- Bring a large pot of salted water to a boil and add the pasta and squash.
+Just before the pasta is cooked, add the kale to the water.
 Drain everything and place it all in a large casserole dish.
 Mix in the cannellini beans.

-Place all of the sauce ingredients into a blender or food processor and blend until smooth and creamy.
-Poor over the pasta and vegetables and combine well.
+- Place all of the sauce ingredients into a blender or food processor and blend until smooth and creamy.
+Poor over the pasta and vegetables and stir to combine well.